 Nauvoo District (Bibb, Fayette, Greene, Hale, Lamar, Pickens, Tuscaloosa & Walker counties) - Margaret Dunn

-Red Wind District (Colbert, Franklin, Lauderdale, Lawrence, Limestone, Madison, Marshall & Morgan counties) - Teresa Carpenter
+Red Wind District (Colbert, Franklin, Lauderdale, Lawrence, Limestone, Madison, Marshall & Morgan counties) - To Be Announced

 Tuckaleechee District (Blount, Cullman, Marion, St. Clair & Winston counties) - Janie Tatro

-Wills Town/Creek Path District (Cherokee, Dekalb, Etowah & Jackson counties) - Danny Skillman
+Wills Town/Creek Path District (Cherokee, Dekalb, Etowah & Jackson counties) - Dana D'Angelo

-Tanasi District (all remaining counties in Alabama and at-large members) - Dana D'Angelo
+Tanasi District (all remaining counties in Alabama and at-large members) - To Be Announced

 The tribal court system operates in accordance with authority granted under our Constitution and Ordinances.
 Judges for both the Tribal Court and the Court of Appeals are appointed by the Principal Chief and confirmed by the Council, they must be licensed to practice in the State of Alabama and be a member in good standing with the Alabama Bar Association.